 The Group's operation focuses on developing and selling lots of land and built-form product.
-At 30 June 2014 the Group had no unconditional contracts of sale outstanding (2013: nil).
+At 30 June 2015 the Group had 66 unconditional contracts of sale outstanding (2014: nil), awaiting settlement which under the accounting policies referred to in note 1(v) is not recognised until settlement.

 Credit risk is managed on a Group basis.
-The maximum exposure to credit risk at 30 June 2014 is the carrying value of financial assets recorded in the financial statements, net of any allowances for losses.
+The maximum exposure to credit risk at 30 June 2015 is the carrying value of financial assets recorded in the financial statements, net of any allowances for losses.